 “When the museum decided to host a bee hive about four years ago, I offered to help get it set up.
 This was my opportunity to learn about being a beekeeper.”

 Why is it important that the Indiana State Museum is the home of beehives?

 “Bees are incredibly important to native habitats.
 In their location on the balcony above the Watanabe Family Gardens, they help sustain a native Indiana wildflower garden.
-By spreading the word about people about how bees help sustain native habitats, the Indiana State Museum is able to be an active participant in preserving the present environment while protecting its future.”
+By spreading the word about how bees help sustain native habitats, the Indiana State Museum is able to be an active participant in preserving the present environment while protecting its future.”

 What are you doing for National Pollinator Week?

 “I’ll be chatting with our summer campers telling them all about bees and answering their questions.

 “I’ll also spend some extra time doing a health check on our two beehives.
 One of them recently got a new queen, and I'll make sure she gets off to a good start.
 I'll continue providing some extra food for the other hive to help it continue building up its population.”

 What is your favorite thing about being the museum’s beekeeper?